 A young monk asked the wise tea master Lao Cha:

-– Oh my, Teacher, what is this great tea that we are drinking?!
+– Oh my, Teacher, what is this great tea we are drinking?!

 Lapsang Souchong, also known as Zheng Shan Xiao Zhong, is the oldest black tea in the world.
-However, it differs greatly from our Organic Smoky Lapsang Souchong black tea.
-Zheng Shan Xiao Zhong wild black tea is not smoky at all, but instead possesses a unique sweetness and depth of flavor like no other.
+However, it differs greatly from our Wild Smoky Lapsang Souchong black tea.
+Zheng Shan Xiao Zhong wild black tea is not smoky at all but instead possesses a unique sweetness and depth of flavor like no other.

-Our Zheng Shan Xiao Zhong wild black tea is unique in that it holds a strong aroma of dried longans.
+Our Zheng Shan Xiao Zhong wild black tea has a unique aroma of dried longans.
 The brew is continuously smooth, without the slightest hint of astringency.
 We are truly proud to carry this rare and remarkable tea.
 A sip alone is sure to leave a strong impression on any connoisseur.

-- Place of Origin: Wuyi Mountain (elevation ~1300m), Fujian Province, China
+- Place of Origin: Tong Mu Guan, Wuyi Mountain, Fujian Province, China

 - Aroma: Pleasant longan aroma